-Cassandra Hamm is a recent college graduate with a love for writing, psychology, and people.
+Cassandra Hamm is a writer with a love for psychology and people.
 She received her bachelor’s degree in psychology from Evangel University, along with minors in writing, social sciences, and biblical studies.

 Hamm chose to study psychology in college so that she could learn more about people both for writing and for life.
 She has not regretted that decision, no matter how many times people ask her why she didn’t study English.
 Before you can ask, no, she is not psychoanalyzing you, dear reader.